 Diabetes is a lifelong condition.
 Controlling blood glucose levels promotes a healthier life and reduces the risk of developing complications.
-Our team of diabetes educators and registered dietitians specialize in helping you develop the skills needed to improve glucose management and overall health outcomes.
+Our outpatient diabetes education program is recognized by the American Diabetes Association and our team offers a comprehensive range of essential clinical services, education opportunities, and wellness programs.

 There are four critical times to seek help with diabetes: at diagnosis, yearly, when complicating factors arise, and when transitions in care occur.
 We recommend meeting with the diabetes educators and registered dietitians at St. Luke’s Nutrition Wellness and Diabetes Center to review your needs.
 Our services include: